-In partnership with the National Consortium for Creative Placemaking, the Urban Design and Preservation Division requests submissions for our Creative Placemaking Writing Competition.
+In partnership with the National Consortium for Creative Placemaking, the Urban Design and Preservation Division hosted the Creative Placemaking Writing Competition.

 The National Consortium for Creative Placemaking, the Urban Design and Preservation Division, and the National Endowment for the Arts define creative placemaking as, “when artists, arts organizations, and community development practitioners deliberately integrate arts and culture into community revitalization work—placing arts at the table with land-use, transportation, economic development, education, housing, infrastructure, and public-safety strategies.”